 Bone is alive and always repairing and renewing itself through a process called remodeling.
 Two kinds of cells help with this process:

-Osteoclasts are cells that break down, or reabsorb, bone.
+Osteoclasts are cells that break down, or reabsorb, old bone.

-Below are some of the functions bones perform:
+Here are some of the things bones do:

 The skeleton gives structural support.

-Bones store and release, as needed, minerals that the body needs to work properly, such as calcium.
+Bones store and release minerals, such as calcium that the body needs to work properly.

 Bone marrow makes and stores blood cells.
 These include red blood cells, white blood cells, and platelets.
-Red blood cells bring oxygen from the lungs to the rest of the body.
+Red blood cells bring oxygen to the rest of the body.
 White blood cells fight infections.
 Platelets help the blood clot.

 When cancer cells invade the bone, any or all of these bone functions may be affected.

-When cells break away from a cancerous tumor, they can travel through the bloodstream or lymph vessels to other parts of the body.
-Cancer cells can lodge in an organ at a distant location and start a new tumor.
+When cells break away from a cancer tumor, they can move through the bloodstream or lymph vessels to other parts of the body.
+Cancer cells can settle in an organ at a distant location and start a new tumor.
 The original tumor that cells break away from is called the primary tumor.
-The new tumor that the traveling cells create is called the secondary tumor.
+The new tumor that forms is called the secondary tumor.
 Secondary tumors in the bone are called bone metastases.

 Cancer cells that spread to the bone often stay in these places:

-Cancer cells that spread from other parts of the body can form 2 main types of bone tumors:
+Cancer cells that spread from tumors in other parts of the body can form two main types of bone tumors:

-The tumor may eat away areas of bone, creating holes called osteolytic lesions.
-This can make bones fragile and weak, so that they break or fracture easily.
+The tumor may eat away areas of bone.
+This creates holes called osteolytic lesions.
+This can make bones fragile and weak.
+So the bones can break or fracture easily.
 These areas may be painful.

-The tumor may stimulate bone to form and build up abnormally.
-These areas of new bone (osteosclerotic or osteoblastic lesions) are weak and unstable, and may break or collapse.
+The tumor may cause the bone to form and build up abnormally.
+These areas of new bone are called osteosclerotic or osteoblastic lesions.
+These are hard, but they're weak and unstable.
+They may break or collapse.
 They can also be painful.

 Bone metastases can cause the following symptoms:

-Bone pain.
 Pain is the most common symptom of bone metastasis.
 It's often the first symptom you notice.
 At first, the pain may come and go.
-It tends to be worse at night or with bed rest.
-Over time, the pain may grow and become severe.
-Not all pain means metastasis.
-Your doctor can help tell the difference between pain from metastasis and aches and pains from other sources.
+It is usually worse at night or with bed rest.
+Over time, the pain may become severe.
+Still, not all pain means metastasis.
+Your healthcare provider can help tell the difference between pain from metastasis and aches and pains from other cuases.

-Broken bones.
-Bone metastasis can weaken bones, putting them at risk for breaking.
+Bone metastasis can weaken bones.
+This puts your bones at risk for breaking.
 In some cases, a break (fracture) is the first sign of bone metastasis.
-The most common sites of fracture are the long bones of the arms and legs, and the bones of the spine.
-A sudden pain in the middle of your back may mean that a cancerous bone is breaking and collapsing.
+The most common sites where bones may break are the long bones of the arms and legs, and the bones of the spine.
+For instance, sudden pain in the middle of your back may mean that a bone is breaking or collapsing.

-Numbness or weakness in the legs, trouble urinating or having a bowel movement, or numbness in the belly.
-These are all signs that the spinal cord may be compressed.
-When cancer metastasizes to the spine, it can squeeze the spinal cord.
+Numbness or weakness in the legs, trouble urinating or having a bowel movement, or numbness in the belly are all signs that the spinal cord may be compressed.
+When cancer metastasizes to the spine, it can squeeze or compress the spinal cord.
 The pressure on the spinal cord may cause these symptoms, as well as back pain.
-If you have these symptoms, you should tell a doctor or nurse right away.
+If you have these symptoms, you should tell a healthcare provider right away.
 If untreated, it can cause paralysis.

-Loss of appetite, nausea, thirst, constipation, tiredness, or confusion.
 These are all signs that you may have high levels of calcium in your blood.
 Bone metastases can cause a release of calcium into the bloodstream.
 This condition is called hypercalcemia.
-If you have these symptoms, you should tell a doctor or nurse right away.
+If you have these symptoms, tell a your healthcare provider or nurse right away.
 If untreated, it may cause a coma.

-Other symptoms.
-If bone metastasis affects your bone marrow, you may have other symptoms related to lower blood cell counts.
+If bone metastasis affects your bone marrow, you may have other symptoms that are caused by lower blood cell counts.
 Your red blood cell levels may drop, causing anemia.
 Signs of anemia are tiredness, weakness, and shortness of breath.
 If white blood cells are affected, you may get infections.
 Signs of infection include fevers, chills, fatigue, or pain.
-If the number of platelets drops, bruising or abnormal bleeding may occur.
+If your platelets are low, you may have bruising or abnormal bleeding.

-It is important for you to discuss any of these symptoms with your doctor.
+It is important for you to discuss any of these symptoms with your healthcare provider right away.
 Finding and treating bone metastasis early can help reduce complications.

-In some cases, your doctor may find bone metastasis before you have symptoms.
-In some cancers, where bone metastasis is common, your doctor may order tests to make sure the cancer has not spread to your bones, before recommending treatment.
-When you have symptoms of bone metastasis, doctors can do the following tests to find the cause:
+In some cases, your healthcare provider may find bone metastasis before you have symptoms.
+In some cancers, where bone metastasis is common, your healthcare provider may do tests to make sure the cancer has not spread to your bones, before recommending treatment.
+When you have symptoms of bone metastasis, healthcare providers can use the following tests to find the cause:

 Bone scan.
 A bone scan can often find bone metastasis earlier than an X-ray can.
 The scan looks at your whole skeleton.
-It allows the doctor to check the health of all the bones in your body, including how they respond to treatment.
-In a bone scan, the doctor injects you with a low level of radioactive material.
+It allows the healthcare provider to check the health of all the bones in your body.
+In a bone scan, you will get an injection with low level of radioactive material.
 The amount is much lower than that used in radiation therapy.
 The radioactive substance is attracted to diseased bone cells all over the body.
 This helps diseased bone show up more clearly on the bone scan image.